roytang/blog/content/quotes/tic.md

 ### 1286

-<hunter> look at the letters
+&lt;hunter&gt; look at the letters

-<hunter> be one with the letters
+&lt;hunter&gt; be one with the letters

-<hunter> let them flow through you
+&lt;hunter&gt; let them flow through you

 ---

 ### 1287

-<hunter> if it dies then it's dead
+&lt;hunter&gt; if it dies then it's dead

 ---

 ### 1288

-<hunter> nobody really thought you came up with such wisdom on your own
+&lt;hunter&gt; nobody really thought you came up with such wisdom on your own

 ---

 ### 1289

-<hunter> kahit tayo kelangan natin ng user guide
+&lt;hunter&gt; kahit tayo kelangan natin ng user guide

 ---

 ### 1290

-<hunter> it's easy to make any app really fast
+&lt;hunter&gt; it's easy to make any app really fast

-<hunter> just remove functionality
+&lt;hunter&gt; just remove functionality

 ---

 ### 1291

-<hunter> true or false: we are very, very bad at code reuse
+&lt;hunter&gt; true or false: we are very, very bad at code reuse

 ---

 ### 1292

-<hunter> pressing the buttons faster wont make me move faster
+&lt;hunter&gt; pressing the buttons faster wont make me move faster

 ---

 ### 1293

-<hunter> bakit parating bahasa indonesia
+&lt;hunter&gt; bakit parating bahasa indonesia

 ---

 ### 1294

-<hunter> i'll just wave my hand and say ako bahala
+&lt;hunter&gt; i'll just wave my hand and say ako bahala

-<hunter> lol
+&lt;hunter&gt; lol

-<hunter> tama na to, baka magkatotoo
+&lt;hunter&gt; tama na to, baka magkatotoo

 ---

 ### 1295

-<hunter> dont listen to x
+&lt;hunter&gt; dont listen to x

-<hunter> she's cute, but she's wrong
+&lt;hunter&gt; she's cute, but she's wrong

 ---

 ### 1296

-<hunter> someone is lying and it's not me
+&lt;hunter&gt; someone is lying and it's not me

 ---

 ### 1297

-<hunter> introduce bugs, then go on vacation
+&lt;hunter&gt; introduce bugs, then go on vacation

 ---

 ### 1298

-<hunter> idk how people can live with 100% full desktops
+&lt;hunter&gt; idk how people can live with 100% full desktops

 ---

 ### 1299

-<hunter> you're all broken
+&lt;hunter&gt; you're all broken

 ---

 ### 1300

-<hunter> iniindex ko ung internet every night
+&lt;hunter&gt; iniindex ko ung internet every night

 ---

 ### 1301

-<hunter> our devs are not taught to use mock objects
+&lt;hunter&gt; our devs are not taught to use mock objects

 ---

 ### 1302

-<hunter> pag kulang ako ng tulog inaantok ako sa work
+&lt;hunter&gt; pag kulang ako ng tulog inaantok ako sa work

-<hunter> pag andami kong tulog inaantok pa din ako
+&lt;hunter&gt; pag andami kong tulog inaantok pa din ako

 ---

 ### 1303

-<hunter> only firefox has a dinosaur
+&lt;hunter&gt; only firefox has a dinosaur

 ---

 ### 1304

-<hunter> I should put my jabber status space for rent
+&lt;hunter&gt; I should put my jabber status space for rent

 ---

 ### 1305

-<hunter> what happens if nde ako pumirma
+&lt;hunter&gt; what happens if nde ako pumirma

-<hunter> i dont think they can afford to fire me
+&lt;hunter&gt; i dont think they can afford to fire me

-<hunter> lol
+&lt;hunter&gt; lol

 ---

 ### 1306

-<hunter> why can't you hear the pterodactly go to the CR?
+&lt;hunter&gt; why can't you hear the pterodactly go to the CR?

-<hunter> ans: silent P
+&lt;hunter&gt; ans: silent P

 ---

 ### 1307

-<hunter> introducing it in one place leads to introducing it everywhere
+&lt;hunter&gt; introducing it in one place leads to introducing it everywhere

 ---

 ### 1308

-<hunter> all of my quotes make sense!
+&lt;hunter&gt; all of my quotes make sense!

 ---

 ### 1309

-<hunter> i dont like mixing bananas with other stuffs
+&lt;hunter&gt; i dont like mixing bananas with other stuffs

 ---

 ### 1310

-<hunter> basta pogi naaalala mo
+&lt;hunter&gt; basta pogi naaalala mo

 ---

 ### 1311

-<hunter> the purpose of friendship is to have someone to help you hide the bodies
+&lt;hunter&gt; the purpose of friendship is to have someone to help you hide the bodies

 ---

 ### 1312

-<hunter> I AM THE ONE WHO APPROVES
+&lt;hunter&gt; I AM THE ONE WHO APPROVES

 ---

 ### 1313

-<hunter> para tipid sa effort, next time maniwala ka na lang agad sakin
+&lt;hunter&gt; para tipid sa effort, next time maniwala ka na lang agad sakin

 ---

 ### 1314

-<hunter> i'm sure i'll see the boobs first
+&lt;hunter&gt; i'm sure i'll see the boobs first

 ---

 ### 1315

-<hunter> this is [project], everything is high prio
+&lt;hunter&gt; this is [project], everything is high prio

 ---

 ### 1316

-<hunter> if you know something, ikaw na yung expert
+&lt;hunter&gt; if you know something, ikaw na yung expert

 ---

 ### 1317

-<hunter> i default to assuming everyone is panganay
+&lt;hunter&gt; i default to assuming everyone is panganay

 ---

 ### 1318

-<hunter> majority of people are panganays
+&lt;hunter&gt; majority of people are panganays

 ---

 ### 1319

-<hunter> tanga
+&lt;hunter&gt; tanga

 ---

 ### 1320

-<hunter> maybe man was never meant to work 5 days out of 7
+&lt;hunter&gt; maybe man was never meant to work 5 days out of 7

 ---

 ### 1321

-<hunter> what if someday maubusan kayo ng quotes ko
+&lt;hunter&gt; what if someday maubusan kayo ng quotes ko

-<hunter> where will you get your wisdom then
+&lt;hunter&gt; where will you get your wisdom then

 ---

 ### 1322

-<hunter> full builds can be made of bandaids too
+&lt;hunter&gt; full builds can be made of bandaids too

 ---

 ### 1323

-<hunter> > Minion!
+&lt;hunter&gt; &gt; Minion!
 Tell the Philippine Minions I require their attention

 ---

 ### 1324

-<hunter> i'm not a negotiating kind of person
+&lt;hunter&gt; i'm not a negotiating kind of person

-<hunter> i'm like yes or no
+&lt;hunter&gt; i'm like yes or no

-<hunter> lol
+&lt;hunter&gt; lol

 ---

 ### 1325

-<hunter> sana mondays din na-p-postpone
+&lt;hunter&gt; sana mondays din na-p-postpone

 ---

 ### 1326

-<hunter> if only we had a devs who could do winona things
+&lt;hunter&gt; if only we had a devs who could do winona things

-<hunter> that's right, a devs
+&lt;hunter&gt; that's right, a devs

 ---

 ### 1327

-<hunter> professional ba tayo? :p
+&lt;hunter&gt; professional ba tayo? :p

 ---

 ### 1328

-<hunter> I regretted it after I typed it
+&lt;hunter&gt; I regretted it after I typed it

-<hunter> but I pressed enter anyway
+&lt;hunter&gt; but I pressed enter anyway

-<hunter> para hindi lang ako may regret
+&lt;hunter&gt; para hindi lang ako may regret

 ---

 ### 1329

-<hunter> happiness is a warm empanada
+&lt;hunter&gt; happiness is a warm empanada

 ---

 ### 1330

-<hunter> i count complaining about things as work
+&lt;hunter&gt; i count complaining about things as work

 ---

 ### 1331

-<hunter> basta may naisip kang pun, responsibilidad mo sa mundo na sabihin yun
+&lt;hunter&gt; basta may naisip kang pun, responsibilidad mo sa mundo na sabihin yun

-<hunter> regardless of how bad it may be
+&lt;hunter&gt; regardless of how bad it may be

 ---

 ### 1332

-<hunter> I'm the public and I didn't demand!
+&lt;hunter&gt; I'm the public and I didn't demand!

 ---

 ### 1333

-<hunter> changes only carry over from old version to new
+&lt;hunter&gt; changes only carry over from old version to new

-<hunter> they cant go back in time
+&lt;hunter&gt; they cant go back in time

 ---

 ### 1334

-<chry> "nothing vindicates quite like victory" - tang, 2010
+&lt;chry&gt; &quot;nothing vindicates quite like victory&quot; - tang, 2010

 ---

 ### 1335

-<hunter> the trick is to care without caring
+&lt;hunter&gt; the trick is to care without caring

 ---

 ### 1336

-<hunter> the spirit of the bayonet is to kill and kill relentlessly and without mercy!
+&lt;hunter&gt; the spirit of the bayonet is to kill and kill relentlessly and without mercy!

 ---

 ### 1337

-<hunter> my favorite function name that I put in an actual program was something like preventTimeTravel()
+&lt;hunter&gt; my favorite function name that I put in an actual program was something like preventTimeTravel()

 ---

 ### 1338

-<hunter> future hunter isnt a whiny bitch and he accepts the consequences of his actions
+&lt;hunter&gt; future hunter isnt a whiny bitch and he accepts the consequences of his actions

 ---

 ### 1339

-<hunter> fair naman ako mole, tinitry ko durugin everybody
+&lt;hunter&gt; fair naman ako mole, tinitry ko durugin everybody

 ---

 ### 1340

-<hunter> I'm not a fan of radio
+&lt;hunter&gt; I'm not a fan of radio

-<hunter> nde pwede magskip to the next track
+&lt;hunter&gt; nde pwede magskip to the next track

 ---

 ### 1341

-<hunter> you should be apathetic towards being a social recluse too
+&lt;hunter&gt; you should be apathetic towards being a social recluse too

 ---

 ### 1342

-<hunter> the word joke can be used as an insult
+&lt;hunter&gt; the word joke can be used as an insult

-<hunter> i.e. "you're a joke"
+&lt;hunter&gt; i.e. &quot;you're a joke&quot;

 ---

 ### 1343

-<hunter> I don't want to solve all the problems
+&lt;hunter&gt; I don't want to solve all the problems

-<hunter> I want to solve the stupid ones
+&lt;hunter&gt; I want to solve the stupid ones

-<hunter> so we can move on to more interesting ones
+&lt;hunter&gt; so we can move on to more interesting ones

-<hunter> I want the world to be a better place, is that so bad? :p
+&lt;hunter&gt; I want the world to be a better place, is that so bad? :p

 ---

 ### 1344

-<hunter> yeah, but no one would complain before when everything was free
+&lt;hunter&gt; yeah, but no one would complain before when everything was free

-<hunter> when things cost money, the dynamic changes
+&lt;hunter&gt; when things cost money, the dynamic changes

-<hunter> people expect things to work
+&lt;hunter&gt; people expect things to work

 ---

 ### 1345

-<hunter> my AWESOME was better than your AWESOME
+&lt;hunter&gt; my AWESOME was better than your AWESOME

 ---

 ### 1346

-<hunter> what if we hire a guy for the sole purpose of blaming things on him
+&lt;hunter&gt; what if we hire a guy for the sole purpose of blaming things on him

 ---

 ### 1347

-<hunter> remember: she sells seashells at the sosyal na shoe sale sa may seashore
+&lt;hunter&gt; remember: she sells seashells at the sosyal na shoe sale sa may seashore

 ---

 ### 1348

-<hunter> and if you don't live, you die!
+&lt;hunter&gt; and if you don't live, you die!

 ---

 ### 1349

-<hunter> if it's a real sport, expect them to play to win, not to entertain
+&lt;hunter&gt; if it's a real sport, expect them to play to win, not to entertain

 ---

 ### 1350

-<hunter> you're lost without me
+&lt;hunter&gt; you're lost without me

 ---

 ### 1351

-<hunter> no one really knows what's going on
+&lt;hunter&gt; no one really knows what's going on

-<hunter> we just do what we can to get by
+&lt;hunter&gt; we just do what we can to get by

 ---

 ### 1352

-<hunter> it's like arguing that dogs are reptiles because you dont see eye to eye with biologists
+&lt;hunter&gt; it's like arguing that dogs are reptiles because you dont see eye to eye with biologists

 ---

 ### 1353

-<hunter> edi ireject mo furfur
+&lt;hunter&gt; edi ireject mo furfur

-<hunter> or iaccept mo
+&lt;hunter&gt; or iaccept mo

-<hunter> we cant change the past!
+&lt;hunter&gt; we cant change the past!

 ---

 ### 1354

-<hunter> > why am i so wise
+&lt;hunter&gt; &gt; why am i so wise

 ---

 ### 1355

-<hunter> masipag ako fool
+&lt;hunter&gt; masipag ako fool

 ---

 ### 1356

-<hunter> maybe [framework] is a microcosm of our everyday lives
+&lt;hunter&gt; maybe [framework] is a microcosm of our everyday lives

 ---

 ### 1357

-<hunter> the highest level should be "no longer needs cmmi"
+&lt;hunter&gt; the highest level should be &quot;no longer needs cmmi&quot;

 ---

 ### 1358

-<hunter> when I establish a country, my currency would be small strips of meat
+&lt;hunter&gt; when I establish a country, my currency would be small strips of meat

 ---

 ### 1359

-2:55:54 <hunter> someday you have to leave the nest
+2:55:54 &lt;hunter&gt; someday you have to leave the nest

 ---

 ### 1360

-<hunter> what if someday is today :p
+&lt;hunter&gt; what if someday is today :p

 ---

 ### 1361

-<hunter> bots can't be kind!
+&lt;hunter&gt; bots can't be kind!

 ---

 ### 1362

-<hunter> dun ka magsusuggest sa papayag sa yo
+&lt;hunter&gt; dun ka magsusuggest sa papayag sa yo

 ---

 ### 1363

-<hunter> only visible problems get fixed
+&lt;hunter&gt; only visible problems get fixed

 ---

 ### 1364

-<hunter> if I evacuate a sinking ship I don't expect to come back
+&lt;hunter&gt; if I evacuate a sinking ship I don't expect to come back

 ---

 ### 1365

-<hunter> dapat ung CAPTCHA ung ipapanood ung Land Before Time tapos tignan kung iiyak
+&lt;hunter&gt; dapat ung CAPTCHA ung ipapanood ung Land Before Time tapos tignan kung iiyak

 ---

 ### 1366

-<hunter> just put bacon and cats
+&lt;hunter&gt; just put bacon and cats

-<hunter> then post on reddit
+&lt;hunter&gt; then post on reddit

 ---

 ### 1367

-<hunter> people who dream are weak!
+&lt;hunter&gt; people who dream are weak!

 ---

 ### 1368

-<hunter> the spirit is willing, but the body is dreaming!
+&lt;hunter&gt; the spirit is willing, but the body is dreaming!

 ---

 ### 1369

-<hunter> ah...ung pwede i-improve kahit ano by adding "of justice"? :p
+&lt;hunter&gt; ah...ung pwede i-improve kahit ano by adding &quot;of justice&quot;? :p

 ---

 ### 1370

-<hunter> the penalty for not suiting up should be DEATH
+&lt;hunter&gt; the penalty for not suiting up should be DEATH

 ---

 ### 1371

-<hunter> TheLight Chuck Norris doesn't write code, he stares at the IDE and the code writes itself
+&lt;hunter&gt; TheLight Chuck Norris doesn't write code, he stares at the IDE and the code writes itself

 ---

 ### 1372

-<hunter> internet explorer - mabagal at walang katuturan
+&lt;hunter&gt; internet explorer - mabagal at walang katuturan

 ---

 ### 1373

-<huntr> just stick to YAGNI
+&lt;huntr&gt; just stick to YAGNI

-<huntr> keep things simple
+&lt;huntr&gt; keep things simple

 ---

 ### 1374

-<huntr> mas mahirap cumontra pag may kakampi
+&lt;huntr&gt; mas mahirap cumontra pag may kakampi

-<huntr> lalo na sa waterfall stage
+&lt;huntr&gt; lalo na sa waterfall stage

 ---

 ### 1375

-<huntr> you're not going to get fired for asking questions
+&lt;huntr&gt; you're not going to get fired for asking questions

 ---

 ### 1376

-<huntr> I tend to ascribe problems to incompetence (miscommunication) before malice
+&lt;huntr&gt; I tend to ascribe problems to incompetence (miscommunication) before malice

 ---

 ### 1377

-<huntr> pag harap-harapan mas mabilis magkaintindihan
+&lt;huntr&gt; pag harap-harapan mas mabilis magkaintindihan

 ---

 ### 1378

-<huntr> I don't have to finish a book to know what it's about :p
+&lt;huntr&gt; I don't have to finish a book to know what it's about :p

 ---

 ### 1379

-<huntr> those who pretend to understand are actually just pretentious
+&lt;huntr&gt; those who pretend to understand are actually just pretentious

 ---

 ### 1380

-<hunter> don't ask for help if you don't want it! :p
+&lt;hunter&gt; don't ask for help if you don't want it! :p

 ---

 ### 1381

-<huntr> design philosophy for tables: add fields as you need
+&lt;huntr&gt; design philosophy for tables: add fields as you need

 ---

 ### 1382

-<hunter> I'm willing to be bribed for my vote
+&lt;hunter&gt; I'm willing to be bribed for my vote

-<hunter> just sayin'
+&lt;hunter&gt; just sayin'

 ---

 ### 1383

-<hunter> we are all prisoners to our own habits
+&lt;hunter&gt; we are all prisoners to our own habits

 ---

 ### 1384

-<hunter> sure ka na not needed?
+&lt;hunter&gt; sure ka na not needed?

-<hunter> then drop them
+&lt;hunter&gt; then drop them

-<hunter> drop their children
+&lt;hunter&gt; drop their children

-<hunter> burn down their homes
+&lt;hunter&gt; burn down their homes

-<hunter> delete their bos
+&lt;hunter&gt; delete their bos

-<hunter> leave no trace
+&lt;hunter&gt; leave no trace

 ---

 ### 1385

-<hunter> magkakaron ng point where we will resolve a dispute by seeing who can toss a table the farthest
+&lt;hunter&gt; magkakaron ng point where we will resolve a dispute by seeing who can toss a table the farthest

 ---

 ### 1386

-<hunter> accreditations are silly little things to provide reassurance to people who dont know any better
+&lt;hunter&gt; accreditations are silly little things to provide reassurance to people who dont know any better

 ---

 ### 1387

-<hunter> might not be a bad idea na maglasing bago maglasik
+&lt;hunter&gt; might not be a bad idea na maglasing bago maglasik

 ---

 ### 1388

-<hunter> PROTIP: if your joke needs a wikipedia entry to be understood, it's not very good
+&lt;hunter&gt; PROTIP: if your joke needs a wikipedia entry to be understood, it's not very good

 ---

 ### 1389

-<hunter> nagaadapt ung ass ko
+&lt;hunter&gt; nagaadapt ung ass ko

-<hunter> it's pretty smart
+&lt;hunter&gt; it's pretty smart

-<hunter> it's a smartass
+&lt;hunter&gt; it's a smartass

 ---

 ### 1390

-<hunter> no matter how good you are, youre going to get tired of heroics at some points
+&lt;hunter&gt; no matter how good you are, youre going to get tired of heroics at some points

-<hunter> *some point
+&lt;hunter&gt; *some point

-<hunter> I guess it's called burnout
+&lt;hunter&gt; I guess it's called burnout

-<hunter> mahirap talaga maging magaling lol
+&lt;hunter&gt; mahirap talaga maging magaling lol

 ---

 ### 1391

-<hunter> it's good to hit the ground running when you can
+&lt;hunter&gt; it's good to hit the ground running when you can

-<hunter> masarap ung feeling ng marami ka nang nagawa before lunch
+&lt;hunter&gt; masarap ung feeling ng marami ka nang nagawa before lunch

 ---

 ### 1392

-<hunter> pag tinabi muna ng taxi driver ung taxi para umuhi sya or bumili ng something, I'm tempted to steal his taxi
+&lt;hunter&gt; pag tinabi muna ng taxi driver ung taxi para umuhi sya or bumili ng something, I'm tempted to steal his taxi

-<hunter> but I don't know how to drive so it passes
+&lt;hunter&gt; but I don't know how to drive so it passes

 ---

 ### 1393

-<hunter> after watching the magician yesterday, naconclude ko na mas madali magstandup comedy kung little kids ang audience mo
+&lt;hunter&gt; after watching the magician yesterday, naconclude ko na mas madali magstandup comedy kung little kids ang audience mo

 ---

 ### 1394

-<hunter> little kids are stupid
+&lt;hunter&gt; little kids are stupid

-<hunter> kahit anong sabihin mo basta may funny face tatawa sila
+&lt;hunter&gt; kahit anong sabihin mo basta may funny face tatawa sila

 ---

 ### 1395

-<hunter> ayaw ko sa either gwapo or panget
+&lt;hunter&gt; ayaw ko sa either gwapo or panget

 ---

 ### 1396

-<hunter> mrt trains dont have gender
+&lt;hunter&gt; mrt trains dont have gender

 ---

 ### 1397

   /*

    * The new and improved copy workflow function.
 The old function was not updated

    * so as not to break existing functionality.
 In short, this code has a high chance

    * of not working properly.
 Guess what?
 Everything in the project is like that!

    * That's how things are.
 Deal with it.
 Or review and fix this.
 That would be better.

    * I'm looking at you Brian :P

    */

 ---